Erzbir/python-study/README.md

 My name is Erzbir, and I am learning C-program, Python, Ops and Cloud computing security.

-This is my Learning Record, which I want to record then I can see these code in the future.
+This is my Learning Record, which I want to record  so I can see these code in the future.

-If you are looking my code and you have better advice, please tell me.
+If you are looking at my code and you have better advice, please tell me.

 This is my email: